-When your GtHub account is linked to Jira Software, your team gets to see their branches, commit messages and pull requests right in the context of the Jira Software issues they're working on.
-Read more in Streamlining your development with JIRA.
+When your GitHub account is linked to Jira Software, your team gets to see their branches, commit messages and pull requests right in the context of the Jira Software issues they're working on.
+Read more in Integrating with development tools.

 Connect a GitHub account to Jira Software

 To connect your GitHub account to Jira Software, you use the DVCS Connector provided in Jira.

 By the way, you'll need to have admin permissions on both Jira Software and on the GitHub account you want to link.

 There are a couple of steps:

 Step 1.
 Create an OAuth access token for your GitHub account